tilt-dev/company/communications/README.md

 The goal of this meeting is sharing information that all Tilters should be aware of, including:

 - Recent hires
+- Upcoming events
-- Major partner changes
+- Partner team changes
-- In progress epics
+- New designs
+- User research summaries
 - Recently completed epics

 The facilitator decides what topics to include and is responsible for moving the updates along.